Episode 300 - The 10 Greatest Byzantine Emperors

 Which leaves only number one.

-For those who've forgotten, Anastasius was a palace official, a bureaucrat, chosen by the emperor to rule because he was wise, sensible, and old.
+For those who've forgotten, Anastasius was a palace official, a bureaucrat, chosen by the emperors to rule because he was wise, sensible, and old.

-He was all of those, but he actually ruled for twenty seven years.
+He was all of those, but he actually ruled for 27 years.

 He successfully chased the last barbarians out of the military, making sure that the Eastern Roman Empire would not go the way of the West.